madanbaduwal/companies/README.md

 ## For an interview

+Notes:

+* If your resume doesn't align with job description then there is low probability of selecting your resume.
+Apply positions that fit for your profile only. i.e your profile should match with job description and company goal mission.
-* **Note: Write email,message,cover letter and resume in such a way that your research/goal align with company's goal/mission/job description.**
+* **Write email,message,cover letter and resume in such a way that your research/goal align with company's goal/mission/job description.**
-* **Note:In Interview give your answers in such a way that your research/goal align with the company's goal/mission/job description**
+* **In Interview give your answers in such a way that your research/goal align with the company's goal/mission/job description**
+* **Research about company before interview , ask genuine questions**

 ## Cover Letter